devjayantmalik/lases/README.md

 Application for torrent downloading

+> Authentication Works Great but other parts such as torrent related stuff doesn't work!.

 ## Authentication Routes

 > All routes needd to start with /api, if you are accessing the api